Creditors still contacting you - debt management plans

 The creditor has refused to deal with the DMP provider

 Sometimes a creditor will refuse to deal with a DMP provider.
 This could be because the creditor doesn't want to accept the reduced payments or sometimes it could be because they've objected to you using a fee-charging provider, which would mean there's less money to pay the debts you have with them.
-If the creditor doesn't want to deal with the DMP provider, they can still take action to recover the money you owe, which may include taking you to court.
+If the creditor doesn't want to deal with the DMP provider, they can still take action to recover the money you owe, which might include taking you to court.

 If this applies to you, ask the creditor why they're not willing to co-operate with the DMP.
 You can try to negotiate with them yourself to see if they'll change their minds.
-However, they're not legally obliged to do so, so you may need to keep dealing with this creditor separately.
+However, they're not legally obliged to do so, so you might need to keep dealing with this creditor separately.

 The creditor has made a mistake

-The creditor may simply have made a mistake or not fully updated their records.
+The creditor might simply have made a mistake or not fully updated their records.
 If you think this is the case, ask the creditor why they're still contacting you, remind them that they've agreed to the DMP and ask them to update their records.